-2. Buying Without a Survey
+2. Buy Without a Survey

 Don’t wait to discover damp, rot, subsidence or other major structural defects until it is too late.
 Find out as much about a property as possible before you buy, or before you start any work.
-A building survey, undertaken by a Chartered Building Surveyor will provide information on the type of construction and materials used, and will give details of any defects found, their remedy and an indication of the likely cost.
+A building survey undertaken by a Chartered Building Surveyor will provide information on the type of construction and materials used, and will give details of any defects found, their remedy and an indication of the likely cost.

 It is also worth commissioning a measured survey of the building, providing you with a detailed set of floorplans and elevations upon which to base your proposed design alterations.

-3. Ignoring Rules & Regulations
+3. Ignore Rules and Regulations